DARSakthi/DARSakthi.github.io/verses-lab.markdown

 ## Publications and Preprints

 Selected publications are listed below.
-For full lists, see our members' webpages.
+For full lists, see our members' webpages, or the lab's [Google Scholar](https://scholar.google.co.uk/citations?user=220Ht-cAAAAJ&hl=en) page.
 Except for where PDFs are provided, publications are open access and can be found at the links indicated.

 [Mathematics and Physics](#math-ph)